OpenSourcePolitics/recruitment-tests/automation/Readme.md

 # Docker

-## Ceeate a Docker image of a Ruby on Rails application
+## Create a Docker image of a Ruby on Rails application

 Write a Dockerfile to deploy a basic Rails application